rtflynn/ruleOfFive/README.md

-# Brief intro to the Rule of Five
+# Brief Introduction to the Rule of Five

 ## Shallow Copies